shroomdog27/forge-old-versions-guides/LOGS.md

 **DO NOT POST ANY LOGS TO #tech-support IN THE FORGE DISCORD.
 YOU WILL NOT RECEIVE ANY HELP, IN ACCORDANCE WITH #rules 11.
 THESE GUIDES ARE THE ONLY HELP YOU WILL RECEIVE FROM THE FORGE DISCORD.**

 ## `debug.log`

 ### What is `debug.log`?
 `debug.log` is a file located in your `logs` folder in your Minecraft installation.
 It is one of the first files created when Forge starts and it has lots of useful debugging information.
-In some rare instances, crashes can occur before this file is created.
-In this case, use `!launcherlogs` in #bot-commands to see how to get the launcher logs.
-Ignore the part where it stays to upload to a paste site, we will not be able to provide help with reading logs.
-This is what this guide is for.

 ### How do I read it?
 `debug.log` is just a text file.
 You can use any text editor to read it, but I would recommend [Notepad++](https://notepad-plus-plus.org/downloads/).
 It's a wonderful, lightweight text editor that makes it easy to scroll and read logs.

+### I don't have a `debug.log`.
+Are you running the vanilla Minecraft launcher?

+If yes, then in some rare instances, crashes can occur before this file is created.
+In this case, use `!launcherlogs` in #bot-commands to see how to get the launcher logs.
+Ignore the part where it stays to upload to a paste site, we will not be able to provide help with reading logs.
+This is what this guide is for.

+If no, then you'll need to figure out how to turn on `debug.log` creation in your launcher.
+This guide or the Forge Discord won't help you with this.
+You'll have to consult your launcher's documentation or help portals.

 ### It's open, now what?
 So this is the tricky part, as your issue could be anywhere in the log.
 If it's a crash, usually it's located near the bottom.
 In Minecraft, crashes are usually caused by an error that prints what is called a stack trace.

 ### What's a stack trace?
 In simple terms, a stack trace is a list of function calls that the game was in the middle of executing when the problem occurred.
 Here's an example stack trace.
 ```
 org.spongepowered.asm.mixin.transformer.throwables.MixinTransformerError: An unexpected critical error was encountered